leoarthurwall/auth0/README.md

 As there is a slight delay between the login being actioned and the profile page rendering, there is a conditional 'loading...' notice, that you can see if you're on the ball.

+## Skills Used & learned

+- How to set up Auth0 authentication
+- useAuth0( ) custom hook
+- useAuth0( ) objects: {user, isAuthenticated, loginWithRedirect, logout, isLoading}
+- Auth0Provider custom component
+- conditional rendering
+  - login/logout buttons for authentication status
+  - 'loading...' text
+- .env file to safely store Auth0 clientId and domain
+- src/components folder to seperate component moduels
+  - login button, logout button, profile page
+- dynamic rendering of user data
+  - {JSON.stringify(user, null, 2)} enables you to see full user data object, and choose which data to pull.
+    - NOTE: you must pull the { user } object from the useAuth0( ) custom hook to do this.